lbh199711/game-prediction-ML/README.md

 During training, we will use the grid search to optimize the hyperparameters using the validation accuracy, then use the best model against the test dataset.

-### To see the full report of this experiment, check out the pdf in this repo.
+### To see the full report of this experiment, check out *Game Result Prediction Through Different Models in Machine Learning.pdf* in this repo.